 In this course, students will learn about the Bible.
-Though most people think of it as one book, students will learn that it is actually a collection of books written over the course of 1,000 years.
+Though most people think of it as one book, students will learn that it is actually a collection of books written over the course of about 1,500 to 2,000 years.
 They will learn how the Bible was written.
 They will discover that the Bible contains different types of writing.
 They will see how God used different writers to write one complete story through many books that all point us to Jesus.